 Besides his day-to-day coaching duties, Wernicki also serves as the program’s recruiting coordinator.
-He assists Coach Jerry Slocum in opponent scouting, on-court coaching and helps oversee the academic progress of the Penguins’ student-athletes.
+He assists Head Coach Jerry Slocum in opponent scouting, on-court coaching and helps oversee the academic progress of the Penguins’ student-athletes.

 Since his arrival at YSU, the Guins have had five first-team all-league selections, a defensive player of the year and five all-newcomer team honorees.